LukaLiegis/quant/waymo_long/README.md

 $\text{hedge_weights} = -P \times \hat{\gamma} \quad \text{(back-transform to asset weights)}$

-The main drawback of this method is the sacrifice of interpretability since the principal components are abstract linear combinations rather than ecnnomicaly meaningful factors.
+The main drawback of this method is the sacrifice of interpretability since the principal components are abstract linear combinations rather than economically meaningful factors.

 ### 3 - Time-Varying Beta Hedge